 The course is based on a blended learning model.

-The main activities during the presence modules are scenario-based planning tasks supplemented by lectures by the course conveners and/or practitioners and syndicate discussions where students critically engage with the course curriculum.
+The main activities during the presence modules are scenario-based planning tasks (PM2) as well as lectures by the course conveners and/or practitioners and syndicate discussions where students critically engage with the course curriculum (PM1 and PM3).

 During the distance learning periods, the students are expected to study and learn by reading the assigned curriculum thoroughly, watch the relevant video lectures, and engage with assigned questions and tasks.
 In these periods, the students will write individual papers and participate in online group discussions and work collectively to complete a group assignment.